Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization: System Model and Problem Formulation

 For the uplink transmission employing linear combining at the BS, the receive SINR of the signal from user $k$ is given by

 and thus the achievable rate for user $k$ is obtained as $R_{k} = \log_{2}\left(1+\gamma_{k}\right)$.

 In this paper, we aim at minimizing the total transmit power of multiple users by jointly optimizing the position of MA for each user, the transmit power of each user, and the receive combining matrix of the BS, subject to a minimum-achievable-rate requirement for each user.
 Let $\mathbf{p}=[p_{1},p_{2},\cdots,p_{K}]^{\mathrm{T}}$ denote the vector of transmit power of the users.
 Accordingly, the optimization problem can be formulated as\footnote{The goal of this paper is to characterize the theoretical performance limit of the MA-enhanced MAC, where perfect FRI is assumed to be available at the BS for optimization, including the AoAs, AoDs, and PRMs of the channel paths for all users.
-The FRI acquisition for MA systems is beyond the scope of this paper and will be an interesting topic for future work.
+The FRI acquisition for MA systems is beyond the scope of this paper and can be referred to \cite{ma2023MAestimation}.
 Nonetheless, the impact of imperfect FRI on the considered MA-enabled multiple access systems will be evaluated via simulations in this paper.}

 where constraint \eqref{eq_problem_b} indicates that the achievable rate for user $k$ should be no smaller than its minimum requirement $r_{k}$.
 Constraint \eqref{eq_problem_c} confines that the MA of user $k$ is located in its moving region, $\mathcal{C}_{k}$.
 Constraint \eqref{eq_problem_d} guarantees that the transmit power of each user is non-negative.
 Problem \eqref{eq_problem} is difficult to solve because the channel vectors and achievable rates of the users are highly non-convex w.r.t. the positions of MAs.
 Besides, the coupling between these high-dimensional matrix/vector variables makes this problem more intractable.
 Problem \eqref{eq_problem} cannot be optimally solved with existing optimization tools in polynomial time.
 Thus, we develop suboptimal solutions for \eqref{eq_problem} in the next section.